EJHortala/ankitrathi169.github.io/AI_Introduction.md

 ### Please note that this chapter is a general introduction to AI.
-Rest of the chapters focus on Machine Learning & Deep Learning part for AI.
+Rest of the chapters focus on Machine Learning & Deep Learning part.

 # 1.1 Why is AI important?
 - Impacts Society & Business